Business broker: General

 The sellers and buyers themselves are the principals in the sale, and business brokers (and the principal broker's agents) are their agents as defined in the law.
 However, although a business broker commonly does work such as creation of an information memorandum for a seller or completing the offer to purchase form on behalf of a buyer, agents are typically not given power of attorney to sign closing documents; the principals sign these documents.
 The respective business brokers may include their brokerages on the contract as the agents for each principal.

-Brokerage compensation
+Typical Business Brokerage Fee

 There are three forms of brokers compensation: hourly, retainer, and success fee (commission upon a closing).
 A broker may use any one, or combination of these when providing services.
 Some charge on reaching certain milestones such as creation of the Information Memorandum or signing of Heads of Terms.

+In the U.S., standard business brokerage fees for the sale of a business or asset selling for under $10 million are usually 10% to a specific target price, and then 12% thereafter.
+This success fee is usually subject to a minimum fee payment of $50,000, and clients usually pay an initial research and preparation fee of 1% of revenue.

 In the UK, many brokers handling the sale of smaller businesses often operate on a no retainer basis and with their entire compensation being paid only on successful sale of the business.
 Others charge a small retainer ranging from a few hundred pounds to a few thousand.
-Larger businesses may pay several tens of thousands in retainers followed by a success fee ranging from 1% to 5%.
+Larger businesses may pay several tens of thousands in retainers followed by a success fee ranging from 5% to 10%.
 Commissions are negotiable between seller and broker.